Menu

 MYNINYA BUSH CAMPING AREA

 Myninya bush camping area is the latest addition to the campgrounds at Currawinya National Park.
-This spot is located in the recently opened northern section of the park, and will be perfect once the next section opens in 2020 as it’ll be the closest site from the (new) northern entrance.
+This spot is located in the newish northern section of the park and is the closest site from the (new) northern entrance.

-Unlike the other four camping areas, Myninya isn’t located along any river though there’s a (dry) waterhole next to it.
+Unlike the other four camping areas, Myninya isn’t located along any river though there’s a (semi-permanent) waterhole next to it.

 The sites are very basic but most looked reasonably spacious so if you have a big setup, this camping area might be a good choice.